-I got the usual E-mail from Bart Jennings about the next rare mileage trips over both the San Luis and Rio Grande Railroad and San Luis Central Railroad.
+I got the usual e-mail from Bart Jennings about the next rare mileage trips over both the San Luis and Rio Grande Railroad and San Luis Central Railroad.
 I sent my checks for both trips then started planning how to get there.
-I got vacation days from work so I was good at my job.
-Amtrak would be easy to take to La Junta and rent a car there.
+I obtained vacation days from work so I could take the trip.
+Amtrak would be easy to take to La Junta and I could rent a car there.
 Guess what?
-No rental car company in La Junta and Enterprise would pick us up and go to Pueblo but too late in the morning to do anything on Friday.
-A conductor friend Jeff suggested JJ Motors in Trinidad.
-I called them then got my Amtrak reservation changed to Trinidad.
+There was no rental car company in La Junta and while Enterprise would pick us up and take us to Pueblo, it would be too late Friday morning to do anything.
+A conductor friend of mine, Jeff, suggested JJ Motors in Trinidad.
+I called them and then got my Amtrak reservation changed to Trinidad.
 Chris Parker would be joining me for these trips.
-I contacted the Manitou & Pikes Peak Railway and we set up a trip on Friday at 1:30 PM.
-The Pueblo Locomotive & Rail Historical Society was called next and set for 8:30 AM that Friday morning.
-Next the Pike's Peak Historical Street Railway Foundation was set up via E Mail for 11:00 AM Friday.
-Best Western Hotels were called for two nights in Trinidad and Alamosa.
+I contacted the Manitou & Pikes Peak Railway and we arranged a trip for Friday at 1:30 PM.
+Next, I called the Pueblo Locomotive & Rail Historical Society, operators of the Pueblo Railway Museum, and arranged a tour for 8:30 AM Friday morning.
+Next the Pike's Peak Historical Street Railway Foundation was contacted via e-mail and a visit was scheduled for 11:00 AM the same day.
+I called Best Western Hotels and made reservations for two nights in Trinidad and Alamosa.
 Chris Parker decided to fly to Albuquerque and board Amtrak there.
-After the trip on Sunday I decided to visit Great Sand Dunes National Monument.
-With that planned, all Chris and I would have to do is live for our departure dates.
+After the trip on Sunday, I decided I would visit the Great Sand Dunes National Monument.
+With that planned, all Chris and I would have to do is wait for our departure dates.

-Once he had left Santa Ana I heard another horn approaching from the south meaning my train would soon be crossing 4th Street.
+Once he had left Santa Ana, I heard another horn approaching from the south which meant my train would soon be crossing 4th Street.

 My train came in with me taking a seat on the lower level of the cab car.
-The consist was Surfliner Cab Car 6905, Superliner Coach 31021, Coach 6400, Coach/Cafe 6304, Pacific Business Class 6852 with engine 459 pushing.
+The consist was Surfliner Cab Car 6905, Superliner Coach 31021, Coach 6400, Coach/Cafe 6304, Pacific Business Class 6852 and engine 459 pushing.
 We left Santa Ana on time and quickly stopped at Anaheim and Fullerton.
-We made the sprint from Fullerton to Los Angeles arriving early into Los Angeles Union Station early.
+We made the sprint from Fullerton to Los Angeles, arriving early at Los Angeles Union Station.
 A walk down, over and up took me to Track 12 and my waiting train.

-Southwest Chief 4 10/25/06This train had engines 8,19 and 158, Baggage 1754, Transition 39026, Sleepers 32060 and 32025, Diner 38021, Lounge 33042 and Coaches 34075, 34024 and 34085.
-I got a big window seat 19 in the 34024.
-I settled in and relaxed before departure time listening to Keith Richards "Main Offender".
-We left LAUPT on time with Deep Purple "Come Hell or High Water" as I did several Sudoku puzzles.
+Southwest Chief 4 10/25/2006This train had engines 8, 19 and 158, Baggage 1754, Transition 39026, Sleepers 32060 and 32025, Diner 38021, Lounge 33042 and Coaches 34075, 34024 and 34085.
+I chose seat 19, a large window seat in the 34024.
+I settled in and relaxed before departure time, listening to Keith Richards "Main Offender".
+We left LAUPT on time with me listening to Deep Purple's "Come Hell or High Water" as I did several Sudoku puzzles.
 Conductor Pablo took my ticket on the way to Fullerton.
-A lengthy stop at Riverside when a drunken passenger was taken off the train then tried to get back on the train when it had tried to leave Riverside.
-The authorities were called and a Riverside station security guard sat with him as we left Riverside.
+There was a lengthy stop at Riverside when a drunken passenger was taken off the train and then tried to reboard as it left Riverside.
+The authorities were called and a Riverside station security guard sat with him as we left.
 I called it a night at that point.
-An Amish baby started to cry which was ok but not the three passengers in our car who started talking load and using their cell phone which kept the car up past Barstow.
+An Amish baby started to cry which was alright, but not the three passengers in our car who started talking loudly and using their cell phone, which kept people awake past Barstow.
 Every trip is an adventure!

-10/26/06 I woke up east of Flagstaff in the predawn hour to a very clear morning.
-I sat down at a table in the lounge car waiting for the dining car to open this morning as the Southwest Chief burned the miles to Winslow off.
-When it opened I was seated at a table with Otto going to Albuquerque for the winter from Lakehurst, New Jersey and Rob from Flagstaff also going to ABQ.
-I enjoyed French Toast and sausage along with some interesting conversations.
-Back at my seat Rush "Vapor Trails" was my next musical selection.
-West of Gallup we got stopped in our tracks so I switched to Jeff Beck "You had it coming!" while we waited for a BNSF freight train before we could crossover to our station track.
+10/26/2006 I woke up east of Flagstaff in the predawn hour to a very clear morning.
+I sat down at a table in the lounge car waiting for the dining car to open as the Southwest Chief sped toward Winslow.
+When it opened, I was seated at a table with Otto going to Albuquerque for the winter from Lakehurst, New Jersey, and Rob from Flagstaff also going to the same destination.
+I enjoyed French Toast and sausage along with some interesting conversation.
+Back at my seat, Rush "Vapor Trails" was my next musical selection.
+West of Gallup, we stopped so I switched to Jeff Beck's "You had it coming!" while we waited for a BNSF freight train before we could cross over to the station track.

-Red Mesas of New Mexico.
+After we left Gallup, we passed all of the red mesas of New Mexico.
 The Rolling Stones "Voodoo Lounge" was the next musical selection of the morning.
-At Grants, the music was switched to Jethro Tull "A Passion Play" followed by "Extra Thick as a Brick", the other Tull one track album.
-That took me all the way to Albuquerque which we arrived ten minutes late.
-I detrained first running into Conductor John Kennedy then I saw Chris Parker.
-His flights via Phoenix had worked out and took a city bus to the Alvarado Transportation Center next to the Amtrak station for just a dollar.
-Once we got onto the car and I showed Chris where to sit, we both returned to the 42 degree outdoor air.
+At Grants, the music was switched to Jethro Tull "A Passion Play", followed by "Extra Thick as a Brick", the other Tull one- track album.
+That took me all the way to Albuquerque, at which we arrived ten minutes late.
+I detrained, first running into Conductor John Kennedy, then I saw Chris Parker.
+His flights via Phoenix had worked out and he took a city bus to the Alvarado Transportation Center next to the Amtrak station for just a dollar.
+Once we got onto the car, I showed Chris where to sit and we both returned to the 42 degree outdoor air.

-The Southwest Chief being refueled during our station stop.
-Randy and his wife stopped by to visit with me.
+While the Southwest Chief was being refueled during our station stop, Randy and his wife stopped by to visit with me.
 Randy rode with me on the Feather River Express earlier this year and would be doing our Saturday and Sunday trips.
-We talked until the all aboard and the Southwest Chief departed Albuquerque ten minutes late.
+We talked until the all-aboard signal was given and the Southwest Chief departed Albuquerque ten minutes late.
 Chris went to the dining car for lunch and I went to the rear door for pictures of the semaphore signals in the Rio Grande Valley.

-I forgot the signals just west of Lamy so if all went right I would photograph those on my westbound trip on the way home.
+I forgot the signals just west of Lamy, so if all went right, I would photograph those on the return trip.
 We paused in Lamy before I returned to the back door for the trip through Apache Canyon through Canyoncito.

 After that I went to the lounge car to visit with Chris and a few others passengers.
-I returned to my seat to get a dinner reservation but couldn't get one because they had given out all the early ones and since we were getting off in Trinidad we wouldn't get to eat.
-In 956,000 rail miles I have never not gotten to eat in a dining car on a train.
-Sam, the Dining Car Steward, later found me giving Chris and I a 5:30 PM dinner reservation.
-After we transversed the "S" curves I went to the back door for more semaphore action.
+I returned to my seat to get a dinner reservation, but could not get one because all the early ones had been given out.
+Since we were getting off at Trinidad, we would not be able to eat.
+In 956,000 rail miles, I have never, not been able to eat in a dining car on a train.
+Sam, the Dining Car steward, later found me, and gave Chris and I a 5:30 PM dinner reservation.
+After we traversed the "S" curves, I went to the back door for more semaphore action.

-Once we went by the last semaphores before Las Vegas I returned to the lounge car while we did our station stop.
-I returned to the rear door for the remaining semaphores.
+I photographed semaphore signals until just west of Las Vegas.
+I returned to the lounge car while we did our station stop then returned to the rear door for the remaining semaphores.

-Later we were about to run into the storm which is supposed to be a blizzard in Colorado.
+Later we neared the edge of a storm which was supposed to be a blizzard in Colorado.

 Wagon Mound.

-Trinidad 10/26/06Walking in my boots I was careful where I stepped bypassing the ice and water on the platform.
-At the parking lot I the found the person from JJ Motors with the car, a Hyundia Sunatai, with the trunk opened.
-We were good to go and after we loaded our luggage into the trunk and he led us up the hill right to the Best Western Trinidad Inn.
-We checked in a received and downstairs room.
-Someone else was trying to get a room since he couldn't go south but got an offer of $150 at another hotel in Trinidad.
-We watched the Weather Channel with a "Big Go" for tomorrow forecast sunny and clear.
+Trinidad 10/26/2006Walking on the platform required boots and I was careful where I stepped, watching out for ice and water.
+At the parking lot, I the found the person from JJ Motors with the car, a Hyundai Sonata, with the trunk open.
+We were good to go and after we loaded our luggage in the trunk, he led us up the hill right to the Best Western Trinidad Inn.
+We checked and received a downstairs room.
+Someone else was trying to get a room since he could not go south, but got an offer of $150 at another hotel in Trinidad.
+We watched the Weather Channel with a "Big Go" for tomorrow's forecast which was sunny and clear.
 We relaxed and enjoyed the rest of the evening as the storm ended in Trinidad.

-10/27/06 We woke up and looking out the window did provide a clear day for our trip north out of Trinidad this morning.
+10/27/2006 We woke up and looked out the window saw a clear day for our trip north from Trinidad this morning.
 After a continental breakfast, we checked out of the Best Western Trinidad Inn and drove north on Interstate 25.
-Just outside of Walensburg we spotted a northbound BNSF coal train and decided to get a picture of it.
-We took the Colorado Highway 10 and set up east of town for the picture.
+Just outside of Walensburg, we spotted a northbound BNSF coal train and decided to take a picture of it.

-After a couple of pictures we were back on Interstate 25 for Pueblo.
-We exited at 1st Street which we took west to Union Avenue which we made a left on.
-At B Street we made a right and Pueblo Union Station was right there.
+We took Colorado Highway 10 and set up east of town for the train which looked great in the bright sunshine running over the fresh snow.
+After a couple of pictures, we were back on Interstate 25 bound for Pueblo.
+We exited at 1st Street which we took west to Union Avenue and turned left.
+At B Street, we turned right and there was Pueblo Union Station.
 We parked and walked to the north end where we found the Pueblo Railway Museum.

 A CB&Q {C&S} 10538 Wooden Caboose and sign welcomed Chris and I to the Pueblo Railway Museum.